khengyun/khengyun/README.md

 <h1 align="center">Hi 👋! khengyun here </h1>

-<p align="center">I am currently enrolled in the Bachelor of Engineering program at FPT University, specializing in Software Engineering since 2021.
-My professional focus lies within the domain of Artificial Intelligence, specifically in Computer Vision, and involves the integration of AI to automate software systems.</p>
+<p align="center">I am presently pursuing a Bachelor of Engineering degree at FPT University, majoring in Software Engineering, a field I have been immersed in since 2021.
+My professional endeavors center around the realm of Artificial Intelligence, with a particular emphasis on Computer Vision.
+My primary objective involves the seamless integration of cutting-edge AI technologies to automate and enhance software systems.</p>

 ##